 I find myself torn between basic appreciation of the filmmaking craft of King Richard and utter annoyance at its awards-bait laziness.
 It’s the kind of movie that you begin forgetting before its runtime is even completed, and the bits you do remember give you a twinge of resentment that this was nominated for Best Picture.

-King Richard’s story is the same beat repeated about sixteen times: Someone tells Richard Williams, the father of tennis legends Venus and Serena Williams, that he must/cannot do something for the betterment of his daughters’ tennis career, Williams ignoring that decree, and his daughters subsequently thriving, seemingly due to their father’s obstinacy.
+King Richard’s story is the same beat repeated about sixteen times: Someone tells Richard Williams, the father of tennis legends Venus and Serena Williams, that he must/cannot do something for the betterment of his daughters’ tennis career.
+Williams ignores that decree, and his daughters subsequently thrive, seemingly due to their father’s obstinacy.

 There are a few minor variations on the structure (like a weird bit where Williams plans to kill someone who dies by gang warfare instead), but overall it’s an excessively tedious and repetitive affair, dragged out to The Devil’s Runtime of 2:25.